GoogleCloudPlatform/community/tutorials/gke-networking-fundamentals/index.md

 https://kubernetes.io/docs/concepts/services-networking/ingress/

-_"GCE/Google Kubernetes Engine deploys an ingress controller on the master._
+_"GCE/Google Kubernetes Engine deploys an ingress controller on the master.._

 _..
 In environments other than GCE/Google Kubernetes Engine, you need to deploy a controller as a pod"_